-HeartSpace Physical Therapy for Children has been providing home-based Physiotherapy services to children and families in the Niagara, Burlington and Hamilton regions for over 10 years.
-In a relaxed atmosphere, children and families can talk and play, building a positive, trusting relationship with Shelley.
-With the support of this relationship, Shelley assists the child in working towards increased independence.
-Shelley believes that therapy should be a positive experience for children and families, a space where they can feel supported as they work towards their goals.
-To this end, Shelley provides services to families in their homes as well as at her HeartSpace clinic.
+HeartSpace Physical Therapy for Children has been providing Physiotherapy services to children and families in the Niagara and Hamilton regions for 20 years.
+In a relaxed atmosphere, children and families can talk and play, building a positive, trusting relationship with their Physiotherapist.
+With the support of this relationship, the therapist assists the child in working towards increased independence.
+HeartSpace believes that therapy should be a positive experience for children and families, a space where they can feel supported as they work towards their goals.
+To this end, we provide services to families in their homes as well as at the HeartSpace clinic (located in St. Catharines).

 HeartSpace Physical Therapy for Children realizes the value of ongoing treatment and support for children who are experiencing difficulties with motor skills.
-HeartSpace offers a full range of treatment and consultative therapy services to support children and families.
+HeartSpace offers a full range of treatment, consultation home program services to support children and families.

 No doctor’s referral is needed to access HeartSpace services.
 Please contact us at 905-380-1627 or email firstname.lastname@example.org to book an appointment.